vimeo/dials/README.md

 	envSrc := &env.Source{}

 	// the Config struct will be populated in the order in which the sources are
 	// passed in the Config function with increasing precedence.
-So the fileSrc value
+So the fileSrc
-	// will overwrite the flagSet value if they both were to set for the same field d, err := dials.Config(context.Background(), config, envSrc, flagSet, fileSrc) if err != nil {
+	// value will overwrite the flagSet value if they both were to set the
+	// same field
+	d, err := dials.Config(context.Background(), config, envSrc, flagSet, fileSrc) if err != nil {
 		// error handling
 	}

-	// Fill populates the config struct
+	// Fill populates the config struct after making a deep copy of the struct.
-	d.Fill(config)
+	// Can alternatively use d.View().(*Config) with type assert for a cheaper
+	// operation since View doesn't involve deep copying the struct d.Fill(config)
 	fmt.Printf("Config: %+v\n", config)
 }